 Mariko Yoshihara Yang

-Mariko holds an M.A and a Ph.D. in Political Science from Stanford University.
-She received a B.A. magna cum laude in Political Science from the University of California, Irvine, and a B.A. in Literature from the University of the Sacred Heart in Japan.
+In addition to her Ph.D., Mariko holds an M.A in Political Science from Stanford University, a B.A. in Political Science from the University of California, Irvine, and a B.A. in Literature from the University of the Sacred Heart in Japan.